FTM Top Surgery: Overview

 Taking the Next Step

-If FTM top surgery has been on your mind for a while, scheduling a consultation with us would be a good move.
+If FTM top surgery has been on your mind for a while, or you're thinking of reducing the size of your breasts to achieve a less binary look, scheduling a consultation with us would be a good move.
 Chances are excellent you will enjoy the experience and learn a great deal.
 Even if you should decide to wait, or choose not to have surgery at all, an appointment with Dr. Jacobs is a good investment for transgender individuals.

 If you’re not certain it’s time to take this step, you may want to read some of our thoughts on surgical readiness.
 You can also take a look at our extensive gallery of before and after gynecomastia photos.
 Even though these patients are men who are not transitioning, the images will show you why Dr. Jacobs is considered an expert in creating masculine contours.